 Defendants have filed a motion for summary judgment, relying on the new regulation as a complete defense to all claims against them.
 Plaintiff Council for Education and Research on Toxics (CERT) filed eight separate motions challenging the scientific and legal validity of the regulation and contending that it could not be applied to CERT’s existing claims.

 On July 15, 2020, Los Angeles County Superior Court Judge Elihu M. Berle denied three of CERT’s motions, ruling that CERT had failed to meet its initial burden as the moving party and that facts in the administrative record, disputed by CERT, precluded summary adjudication.
 Defendants believe that this development is promising because these flaws are shared by CERT’s other motions.
 However, they will have to wait a bit longer to see if the Court agrees, since Judge Berle continued the hearing on the rest of the motions until August 10, 2020.

-The MoFo team representing the coffee companies is led by Litigation partner James M. Schurz and Litigation of counsel Robin Stafford.
+The MoFo team representing the coffee companies is led by Litigation partner James M. Schurz.
 The case is Council for Education and Research on Toxics v.
 Starbucks Corp. et al. in the Superior Court of the State of California, County of Los Angeles.